 Design Solution #1- Growth and Internal Job Posting

-Employees measure appreciation not just in terms of monetary benefits but also with respect to growth, rewards and recognition.
-Some may even seek for lateral growth within the organization.
+Employees measure appreciation not just in terms of monetary benefits but also with respect to growth, rewards, and recognition.
+Some may even seek lateral growth within the organization.
 Implement internal job posting policies in your organization.

 Design Solution #2- Flexible work hours